Full details of all qualifications can be found in the relevant syllabus for your instrument or in our Information & Regulations booklet.

 Rock and Pop Grades

 Music Performance Diplomas

-What do I do if I applied more than one week ago and have not received my login information?
+What do I do if I applied more than 48 hours ago and have not received my link?

 Please check that no emails were directed to your mail server’s spam or junk folders.
-Our notifications are sent from email@example.com – we recommend adding this address to your safe sender/whitelist to avoid this.
+Our notifications are sent from email@example.com – we recommend adding this address to your safe sender list to avoid this.
 You can find guidance on this process here.
-Note that notifications are sent to the email address provided for the candidate, rather than the applicant.
-Please contact firstname.lastname@example.org if your email as not arrived.
+Notifications are sent to the email address provided for the submitter, rather than the applicant.
+Please contact firstname.lastname@example.org if your email has not arrived after a week.

 Account setup is automated, so if the email address has been incorrectly entered in our application form we may not be able to identify this – we’ll assist you with correcting if this is the case.

 How do I access my digital account?